Considering Bankruptcy During Tax Time

 It is important to consider what type of bankruptcy you are filing.
 In general, however, the bankruptcy court is concerned with making sure your creditors get paid as much as possible, while allowing you the protections you are allowed under the law.
 It can be a delicate balancing act.
 Therefore, if you have money, the court will want to use it to pay creditors.

 Money received from a tax refund based on earnings in the year prior to or same year as the bankruptcy filing is considered part of the estate.
 Nevertheless, there is a little wiggle room.
 Any refunds you receive in the years following your bankruptcy filing will be all yours in a Chapter 7 bankruptcy but not in a Chapter 13 bankruptcy.
-Therefore, if bankruptcy is in your future, you should consult an experienced attorney as soon as possible.
+Therefore, if bankruptcy is in your future, you should consult an experienced lawyer as soon as possible.

 Can I discharge tax debts?

 Yes.
 In fact, one of the most helpful aspects of a bankruptcy is the ability to write off certain older and seemingly never-ending tax debts.
-You will want to discuss whether your debts qualify with a knowledgeable bankruptcy attorney.
+You will want to discuss whether your debts qualify with a knowledgeable bankruptcy lawyer.
 In general, to qualify to discharge tax debts the following five conditions must apply:

 Condition #1: Income-based taxes only